Navel-IT/navel-collector-manager/README.md

 [![Build Status](https://travis-ci.org/Navel-IT/navel-scheduler.svg)](https://travis-ci.org/Navel-IT/navel-scheduler)

-navel-scheduler's purpose is to get back datas from connectors at scheduled (Quartz expressions) time then encode and push it through RabbbitMQ to navel-storer.
+navel-scheduler's purpose is to get back datas from collectors at scheduled (Quartz expressions) time then encode and push it through RabbbitMQ to navel-storer.

-It is build on top of Mojolicious + AnyEvent and must work on all Linux platforms.
+It is build on top of `Mojolicious::Lite` + `AnyEvent` and must work on all Linux platforms.

 Install
 -------